26 Sep From Mexico to Flanders: The Fascinating History of Chocolate

 The history of chocolate in Europe starts with the discovery of America.
 While Columbus was not impressed by cocoa beans and the local drink that was offered to him, after Hernàn Cortés disembarked on the coast of Mexico in 1519, the Spanish Conquistadòres discovered cocoa and the chocolate drink was adapted to their taste and exported to Spain in 1528, when Cortés went back to his native country.

 The first chocolate shop was opened in Spain in 1580 and from this moment cocoa beans were regularly imported.
-Originally, cocoa products were sold in pharmacies, mixed with other ‘therapeutic’ ingredients like pepper (for people suffering from liver problems) and gray amber (supposedly good for the heart).
+Originally, cocoa products were sold in pharmacies, mixed with other ‘therapeutic’ ingredients like pepper (for people suffering from liver problems) and grey amber (supposedly good for the heart).

 In the 17th Century, the consumption of chocolate drinks spread to France and soon after in Europe, becoming very popular at the Royal Courts.
 In England, the first ‘chocolate house’ opened in 1657 and only 50 years later there were more than 2000 of them.
 Many of these ‘chocolate houses’ were private clubs, where gentlemen met for talking politics, gambling and networking.

-The 19th Century marked a turn in the history of chocolate when it started to be produced and sold in solid form, after the Dutchman Van Houten separated cocoa powder and cocoa butter and following the development of the technique of molding.
+The 19th Century marked a turn in the history of chocolate when it started to be produced and sold in solid form, after the Dutchman Van Houten separated cocoa powder and cocoa butter and following the development of the technique of moulding.
 Chocolate started to become much more similar to how we know it nowadays when the Englishman Frey produced the first chocolate tablet.

 Thanks to the development of new techniques and machinery, the history of chocolate evolved rapidly with the creation of gianduja (by the Italian Peyrano), the introduction of milk chocolate (by the Swiss Daniel Peter) and the launch of the pralines (by the Belgian Jean Neuhaus).